solana-labs/solana-program-library/farms/README.md

 ## Build

-Before starting the build check `main_router` and `main_router_admin` pubkeys in `farm-sdk/src/id.rs`.
+Before starting the build check main_router and main_router_admin pubkeys in farm-sdk/src/id.rs.
 They should point to existing main router program and admin account or generate a new set of keys if you plan to maintain your own version of the reference database:

 ```
 solana-keygen new -o main_admin.json